AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 * Your Workfront administrator must grant you Edit access to filters, views, and groupings to create permanent filters.

-  For information about granting access to filters, views, and groupings, see [Grant access to filters, views, and groupings](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md).
+  For more information, see [Grant access to filters, views, and groupings](../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-fvg.md).

 * Your level of permissions to a filter determines how filters are saved.
-If you created the filter originally, you can save the changes, otherwise you are prompted to save a version of the filter that you are modifying.
+If you created the filter originally, you can save the changes.
+Otherwise, you are prompted to save a new version of the filter that you are modifying.

   >[!TIP]
   >
-  >Keep in mind if you make changes to a filter you have shared with others, the changes impact them as well.
+  >Keep in mind that if you make changes to a filter you have shared with others, the changes impact them as well.

 * You can customize a filter that was shared with you only if the user who shared it granted you Manage access.
 For information about sharing a filter, see [Share a filter, view, or grouping](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).